samucodesh/intro/docs/becoming-a-maintainer/glossary.md

 An issue tracker is a software application used to track issues and bugs within a project.
 It is often used in conjunction with a version control system and is a great way to keep track of bugs, enhancements, and tasks for your projects.

-GitHub has a built-in issue tracker but you can also use other tools such as Jira, Trello, and Asana.
+GitHub has a built-in issue tracker, but you can also use other tools such as Jira, Trello, and Asana.

 ## Linting

-Linting is the process of running a program that will analyze code for potential errors.
-A popular linting tool used frequently is ESLint.
-You can setup an action to run ESlint against each pull request that comes in to check for potential errors before it makes it into production.
+Linting is the process of running a program that analyzes code for potential errors.
+A popular linting tool is ESLint.
+You can set up an action to run ESLint against each pull request that comes in to check for potential errors before it makes it into production.

 ## Milestones